eascodes/100-days-code/log.md

 **Thoughts** The challenges are still taking me quite a while to complete, and my coding sometimes takes round-about routes, but it is very exciting whenever I reach a solution!
 I am getting much more comfortable with transitioning between arrays and strings, and using for loops.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 50: December 18, 2021

+**Today's Progress**: I am continuing to work on the basic algorithm scripting module on the FreeCodeCamp JavaScript course.
+I spent most of my time today creating a function which passes 'truth tests.'

+**Thoughts** I am so excited to have made it this far!

+**Link(s) to work** https://www.freecodecamp.org/eascodes